Ferrazin/nxt-grid/README.md

 ### NXT Grid - Nest Assignment

 RESTful API created using Nestjs and TypeORM.
-Developed using Postgres and Postman: collection available in this repository (NXT.postman_collection.json).
+Developed using Postgres as DB and Postman for testing the queries.
+The Postman collection is available in this repository (NXT.postman_collection.json).

 # 1 - Generate test data
 Install ts-node or tool of choice for and use './mock-creator/create-mock.ts' file (might need some reconfiguration to write on your local DB).